NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/mcp_server_k8s.md

 After installation, the netapp_dataops_k8s_mcp.py command will be available in your PATH for direct usage.

+## Getting Started

+To run the MCP tools from the MCP server, a valid kubeconfig file must be present on the local host.
+Refer [this section from the main README](../README.md#getting-started-standard-usage) of the NetApp DataOps Toolkit for Kubernetes to learn more.

 ### Usage

 Run the MCP server with: